openethereum/js-libs/packages/light.js/docs/guides/tutorial3-manipulating-rpcobservables.md

 See here for a working example: https://codesandbox.io/s/z6549wqm5l.

-`withoutLoading()` here is what we call an RxJS _operator_.
+`withoutLoading()` here is what we call a RxJS _operator_.
 It modifies the result each time an Observable fires.
 Let's see some other operators.

-## Operations on Observables
+## Operators on Observables

 Since `@parity/light.js` relies heavily on RxJS Observables, all the tools for playing with Observables are available for you to use.